textileio/js-threads/packages/crypto/README.md

 This sub-package is part of [`js-threads`](https://github.com/textileio/js-threads).
 See the [top-level documentation](https://textileio.github.io/js-threads) for details.

-Note: This is a fork of [js-libp2p-crypto](https://github.com/libp2p/js-libp2p-crypto) intended to run a minimal set of crypto functions in multiple Javascript environements, including browsers, Node, and React Native.
+Note: This is a "fork" of [js-libp2p-crypto](https://github.com/libp2p/js-libp2p-crypto) intended to run a minimal set of crypto functions in multiple Javascript environements, including browsers, Node, and React Native.